 - A description of the type and amount of music you intend to write (i.e., chamber pieces including instrumentation and projected durations, electronic and film score works with projected durations, etc.), and any other relevant information.
 Submit as a PDF.

-- A 250-350 word topic proposal for your analytic paper, about a piece or pieces by a composer or composers who have influenced your approach to composition.
+- A 250-350 word proposal for an argument-driven academic essay that will engage with and contribute to recent and relevant scholarship in the fields of musicology, ethnomusicology, sound studies, and/or music theory.
+Your essay must focus on a piece or pieces by a composer or composers who have influenced your approach to composition.
 Submit as a PDF.
 This paper is completed in MUSC 490.

 - A bibliography for this topic proposal that includes ten relevant scholarly sources.
 Submit as a PDF.